Liposuction Vs. Tummy Tuck: Which Is Right For You?

 - Removes fat;

-- Tightens the muscles in the abdominal wall, which flattens the stomach and pulls in the waist.
+- Brings together the left and right sections of the abdominal muscles, flattening the stomach and pulling in the waist.

-Liposuction contours fat in patients having localized fat that no amount of exercise or diet can dissipate.
-Candidates’ skin tones are generally good.
+Liposuction removes localized fat that no amount of exercise or diet can reduce.
+Skin quality should be elastic, so the skin can retract after surgery.
 If you have sagging skin or stretch marks, liposuction results may be less than you hoped for.
-Your liposuction surgeon will help you make the right decision between a tummy tuck and liposuction.
-They may also suggest both.
+We can help you make the right decision between a tummy tuck and liposuction.
+Sometimes, both can be performed at the same time.

-Liposuction scars are barely visible, they’re so small.
+Liposuction scars are barely visible because they’re so small (measuring just millimetres.
 That’s not so with a tummy tuck.
 The scar goes across your entire abdomen in your bikini line area.
 It is very apparent after surgery, but with the proper care it will definitely fade.
+We also offer silicone scar gel which can reduce its appearance.
 Scarring differs from person to person.

 Side effects and healing time

 A tummy tuck is major surgery and carries risks.
 However, there are risks with all procedures.
 Liposuction procedures are simple when compared to tummy tucks, where skin and fat are removed, muscles are sutured and the side-to-side incision is either stapled or sutured shut.
-This is detailed, major surgery with a healing time of at least six weeks, whereas with liposuction, your down time will be much less significant.
-But again, the choice depends upon your personal situation.
+This is detailed, major surgery with a longer healing time.